 A Preservation Program

+The 5 Year Plan was one of the first documents created to guide the Authority in the preservation of land in Santa Clara County.
 To develop an effective acquisition plan the Open Space Authority established ten study areas as a way of organizing information about land within its jurisdiction.
 Each study area has the potential to fulfill one or several of the Authority’s conservation goals.

 The data collected help the board of directors identify preservation needs, establish priorities, and allocate funds.
 The study areas are a planning tool and don’t imply a commitment to preserve particular regions or resources.
 Lands outside the current study areas are also considered for protection as opportunities arise.